-Subject to the terms and conditions of an underwriting agreement dated , the underwriters named below have severally agreed to purchase from us the number of shares of common stock indicated in the following table.
-Janney Montgomery Scott LLC is acting as the lead book-running manager of this offering and as the representative of the underwriters.
+Subject to the terms and conditions of an underwriting agreement dated January 28, 2013, the underwriters named below have severally agreed to purchase from us the number of shares of common stock indicated in the following table.
+Janney Montgomery Scott LLC is acting as the sole book runner for this offering and as the representative of the underwriters.

-Underwriters
+Underwriters Number of Shares

-Janney Montgomery Scott LLC
+Janney Montgomery Scott LLC 1,666,672

-JMP Securities LLC
+JMP Securities LLC 666,666

 J.J.B.
 Hilliard, W.L.
-Lyons, LLC
+Lyons, LLC 333,333

+Maxim Group LLC 166,666

+National Securities Corporation 166,666

 Ladenburg Thalmann & Co.
-Inc.
+Inc. 133,833

-Maxim Group LLC

-National Securities Corporation

-Sidoti & Company, LLC

-Dominick & Dominick LLC
+Dominick & Dominick LLC 66,666

+Sidoti & Company, LLC 66,666

-Boenning & Scattergood, Inc.
+Boenning & Scattergood, Inc. 33,333

-Southwest Securities, Inc.
+Southwest Securities, Inc. 33,333

+Total 3,333,334

 The underwriters propose to offer shares of our common stock, other than directed shares discussed below, directly to the public at the public offering price set forth on the cover page of this prospectus.
-Any shares sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of per share.
-The underwriters may allow, and these selected dealers may reallocate, a concession of not more than \$ per share to other brokers and dealers.
+Any shares sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$0.63 per share.
+The underwriters may allow, and these selected dealers may reallocate, a concession of not more than \$0.10 per share to other brokers and dealers.